 Christmas is by far one of the busiest and most celebrated holidays in the UK.
 It is the time when we eat the most food, spend the most money, and of course, enjoy ourselves in the company of family and friends.

-Waste is important and will have an important part to play in our future too, but it doesn’t mean that we shouldn’t enjoy Christmas, or that we should feel guilty about wrapping presents for our friends and family.
+Waste is important and will have an important part to play in our future too, but it doesn’t mean that we shouldn’t enjoy Christmas or feel guilty about wrapping presents for our friends and family.

 With that in mind, however, below is a table of the average extra waste generated over the Christmas period each year, based on January rubbish and recycling collections.